mpc-hc/mpc-hc.org/source/latest_posts.rst

 After almost 1 and a half month since the last stable build, we decided to release 1.6.8.

-This release is mainly a bugfix release.
+This release focuses mainly on improving DVB-T support alongside with the usual bugfixes.

 .. raw:: html